nasso/get621/README.md

 ## Features

 - Regular tag searching, using any of the search options from the website.
-- Pool searching.
+- Pool bulk downloading.
-- Post(s) downlading.
+- Post downloading.
 - Parents/children posts fetching.
 - Posts/pools bulk downloading.
-- Unlimited result count (by-passes the API's limit by making multiple requests in sequence).
+- Unlimited result count (automatically splits into multiple API requests).
-- Reverse image searching (using [iqdb.harry.lu](http://iqdb.harry.lu)).
+- Reverse image searching (experimental).
 - Various output modes:
   - "verbose" (artist, id, tags, description...).
   - "raw" (posts are downloaded to the standard output).
-  - "json" (posts are printed as a JSON array to the standard output).
   - "id" (post IDs are printed to the standard output).

 _Note: there can be up to 6 tags at once.
 Trying to search for more will cause a